Sixtus-AiHub/crime_report/README.md

 -   **Seasonal Patterns:** A monthly incident heatmap revealed distinct seasonal patterns, with certain months consistently showing higher or lower crime counts across different years.
 -   **Trends in Specific Crime Types:** 'Murder or Manslaughter' incidents align with the overall decreasing trend.
 'Manslaughter by Negligence' remains low and relatively stable.
 -   **Solved vs. Unsolved Trends:** Both solved and unsolved crime counts generally follow the overall decreasing trend, with solved crimes consistently outnumbering unsolved cases annually.

+## Insights and Recommendations
+-   **Data Quality**: The high percentage of 'Unknown' values in key demographic fields suggests a need for improved data collection practices or a robust strategy for handling missing data (e.g., advanced imputation or careful exclusion) in future analyses or predictive modeling efforts.
+-   **Predictive Modeling Potential**: While feasible, predictive modeling would require significant preprocessing to address the 'Unknown' values.
+Columns like `Crime Solved`, `Crime Type`, `Weapon`, and geographical/temporal features offer good potential as targets or predictors.
+-   **Targeted Investigations**: The analysis of `Relationship` influencing `Crime Solved` status can help agencies understand which cases might require more resources or have specific challenges during investigation.
+For example, cases involving `Unknown` relationships tend to have lower solved rates.
+-   **Further Research**: Investigating the context behind high 'Unknown' rates and the specific dynamics within intimate partner and familial violence (especially for female perpetrators and male victims) could yield deeper sociological insights.

 ## 🛠 Tools & Libraries